 Group Therapy – Group therapy is provided to all clients through the use of creative multi-modal interventions.
-These interventions (which may include experiential, empowerment and/or cognitive-behavioral therapy) assist the client in exploring both victimization and sexual offense dynamics, as well as, develop a Healthy Living Plan.
+These interventions (which may include experiential, empowerment and/or cognitive-behavioral therapy) assist the client in exploring both victimization and sexual offense dynamics, as well as to, develop a Healthy Living Plan.

 Individual Therapy – Individual therapy is provided for all clients to address a variety of dynamics and significant issues.
-Play therapy, EMDR, and cognitive-behavioral approaches are used.
+Play therapy, TF-CBT and cognitive-behavioral approaches are used.

 Family Therapy – Families are invited to be active members of our treatment team.
-We encourage families to attend family therapy session, our Family Education Days, and the bi-weekly parent/caregiver support group sessions.
+We encourage families to attend family therapy sessions, Family Education Days, and parent/caregiver support group sessions.

-Education – The St. Peter Public School District offers full-time accredited educational programs for the youth on our campus.
+Education – As part of the St. Peter Public School District, Hoffmann Learning Center offers a full-time accredited educational program for the youth on our campus.

 Life Skills – Psycho-educational classes are offered weekly.
-Courses include: Human Sexuality, Stress Management, Self-esteem, Anger Management, Chemical Awareness, Independent Living (through Lutheran Social Services “On My Own” program), Assertiveness, and Healthy Touch.
+Courses include: Human Sexuality, Stress Management, Self-esteem, Anger Management, Chemical Awareness, Independent Living and Healthy Touch.

 Therapeutic Recreation – A variety of therapeutic recreation and program activities are provided daily to assist clients in acquiring the skills, knowledge, and attitude necessary for a healthy leisure lifestyle.